se-edu/learningresources/contents/javascript/VueJs/Intro.md

 Author: [Lu Lechuan](https://github.com/LuLechuan)

 Vue.js is an open-source progressive [JavaScript framework](https://en.wikipedia.org/wiki/JavaScript_framework) for building user interfaces.
 It is designed to improve code quality and maintainablity.
+Simply put, it is used as a tool to write JavaScript fast and easy.

 ## Advantages of VueJs

 VueJs is an approachable, versatile and performant framework that helps to create a more maintainable and testable database.

 * Approachable: VueJs is very easy to learn.
 Compared to other framework such as Augular, Vue is simple in term of API and design.
 Learning enough to build non-trivial applications typically takes less than a day.